Clinical UM Guideline

 To date, 17P (17 alpha-hydroxyprogesterone caproate) has not been commercially available, but manufactured locally by compounding pharmacies.
 On February 3, 2011 K-V Pharmaceutical Company (St. Louis, MO) announced U.S. Food and Drug Administration (FDA) approved form of 17P to date, known as Makena™ (formerly known as Gestiva™), subject to additional post-approval studies to be conducted regarding clinical outcomes benefit.
 Makena is the first synthetic progestin approved by the FDA and commercially available to reduce the risk of preterm birth.
 Makena was launched on March 14, 2011 and will be available through a limited distribution network.
 According to the FDA labeling, Makena (hydroxyprogesterone caproate injection) is "A progestin indicated to reduce the risk of preterm birth in women with a singleton pregnancy who have a history of singleton spontaneous preterm birth," (which is defined as delivery before 37 weeks of pregnancy).
 The effectiveness of Makena is based on improvement in the proportion of women who delivered at less than 37 weeks of gestation.
-There are no controlled trials demonstrating a direct clinical benefit, such as improvement in neonatal mortality and morbidity.
+To date, there are no controlled trials demonstrating a direct clinical benefit, such as improvement in neonatal mortality and morbidity.

 The FDA (2011) states: